vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 have temporarily taken advantage, to judge by their claims of suzerainty over Kosala/Kosalā and Mekalā.
 32 However, a disruption of the rule of Śarabhapur

 headed characters of the 5th–6th century A.d.
-Below the legend are a cluster of seven dots and a letter ‘ ru’ \(?\); in one case the letter looks like u  or d. \[. . . \] The legend on these coins is in box-headed characters which resemble those of the Pīpard
+Below the legend are a cluster of seven dots and a letter ‘ ru’ \(?\); in one case the letter looks like u  or d. \[. . . \] The legend on these coins is in box-headed characters which resemble those of the Pīparḍūlā grant

-. ūlā grant

 of King Narendra of Śarabhapur family.’ \( op. ciṭ  137 f.\) Another hoard found in Bhandara contains one coin of Śrī-Mahendrāditya and eleven